gecko0307/dagon/doc/Runtime Dependencies.md

 dagon:imgui
 -----------
 dagon:imgui extension requires [ImGui C wrapper library](https://github.com/Inochi2D/cimgui/tree/49bb5ce65f7d5eeab7861d8ffd5aa2a58ca8f08c) - `cimgui.dll` for Windows and `cimgui.so` for Linux.
 The library should be compiled with SDL2 backend.
 It can be installed system-wide or placed to the project's folder.
-Dagon provides a prebuilt cimgui library, which is automatically copied to your project after compilation (if you are building with DUB).
+On 64-bit platforms, Dagon provides a prebuilt cimgui library, which is automatically copied to your project after compilation (if you are building with DUB).

 Compiling from source:
 1. Make sure CMake and SDL2 are installed